-Minute taking can be cumbersome and painful.
+Writing effective meeting minutes can be cumbersome and painful.
 BoardPro’s polling of governance pain points over the past three years shows that over 76% of respondents rated ‘minute taking’ as a significant pain point.

-“76% of respondents rated ‘minute taking’ as a significant pain point”
+“76% of respondents rated ‘minute taking’ as a significant pain point”.

 Whilst we deliver training, we’re ongoing learners ourselves.
-We benefit from observing our client’s practices (when given permission to look) and draw from our own expert advisors such as Graeme Nahkies of BoardWorks International This article covers some of the main aspects of minute-taking and is based on one of Graeme’s own articles which we’ve adapted slightly and otherwise simply fleshed out with practical examples and links to related resources.
+We benefit from observing our client’s practices (when given permission to look) and draw from our own expert advisors such as Graeme Nahkies of BoardWorks International.
+This article covers some of the main aspects of writing minutes and is based on one of Graeme’s own articles which we’ve adapted slightly and otherwise simply fleshed out with practical examples and links to related resources.
 Please note, however, that this commentary does not constitute legal advice.
 You should get specific legal advice if there is any uncertainty.

-Why take minutes?
+Why take board minutes?

-The decision highlights the importance of directors focusing on the complex risks they may be facing and making sure they are spending adequate time in the boardroom mitigating that risk, It also highlights the complexity of some of these operational environments and the responsibility that comes with some of these governance roles. ~Kirsten Patterson, CEO, Institute of Directors.
+The decision highlights the importance of directors focusing on the complex risks they may be facing and making sure they are spending adequate time in the boardroom mitigating that risk, It also highlights the complexity of some of these operational environments and the responsibility that comes with some of these governance roles.

-What should be in the minutes?
+What to include in meeting minutes?